codersclub/DRKB/ide/environment/hidden_settings/index.md

 01.01.2007
 :::

-Some undocumented registry settings of Delphi 5 (which -slightly adapted- might also work with Delphi 4 and below) modify the behavior of the Delphi component palette in a manner you may like!
+Some undocumented registry settings of Delphi 5 (which _slightly adapted_ might also work with Delphi 4 and below) modify the behavior of the Delphi component palette in a manner you may like!

 Most values are stored as strings, and boolean values are represented as